hirusha-adi/CIE-AL-IT-9626/docs/revision-notes/p3/1-it-in-society/index.md

             - can type quick notes in phone
             - can coordinate social activities
             - can be used to monitor health
+            - can send SMS / RCS messages
+            - can make voice calls
+            - easy internet access with 4G/5G
         - disadvantages
             - using phone while exercising slows us down
             - reduced physical social interaction